lanl/benchmarks/doc/sphinx/6_umt/umt.rst

 * To run the included UMTSP1 or UMTSP2 3D test problem:

 .. code-block:: bash
-  mpirun -n 1 test_driver -c 1 -b # -i ./refined_mesh.mesh
+  mpirun -n 1 test_driver -b # -i ./refined_mesh.mesh
 ..

 where b = 1 for UMTSP#1 or b = 2 for UMTSP#2.